llamdodev/backend-challenge/README.md

   identifier: { same as passed in }
 }
 ```
-The only requirement here is that the identifier should be defined and unique among all application in our
+The only requirement here is that the identifier should be defined and unique among all applications in our
 system.

 ### Add a new version